PyMamba/mamba-framework/docs/installation_guide.rst

 * `transaction <http://www.zodb.org/zodbbook/transactions.html>`_
 *  |jinja2|_, version >= 2.4

-Is pretty possible that you also need a database manager and teh corresponding Python bindings for it.
+Is pretty possible that you also need a database manager and the corresponding Python bindings for it.
 The database can be either SQLite, MySQL, MariaDB (recommended) or PostgreSQL (recommended).

 For SQLite database
 ~~~~~~~~~~~~~~~~~~~